32blit/32blit-sdk/docs/VSCode.md

 Windows needs a little help to find the required dependencies for local builds.

- - First download SDL as described in "Option 1" of the [Visual Studio](Windows-VisualStudio.md) docs.
+ - First download SDL as described in the [Visual Studio](Windows-VisualStudio.md) docs.
  - Add `"SDL2_DIR": "${workspaceRoot}/vs/sdl/"` to `configureSettings` (See "CMake Arguments" below)

 ## Initial setup for local builds